 MoRe is an interdisciplinary, inpatient rehabilitation program for functional movement disorders (FMD) offered at the Frazier Rehab Institute in Louisville, KY, based on a program developed at the Mayo Clinic in Rochester, Minnesota.
 The rehabilitation team includes neurologists, physiatrists, physical, occupational and speech therapists and psychologists.
 Learn more about the MoRe Program.

-Deep brain stimulation.
 In deep brain stimulation (DBS), surgeons implant electrodes into a specific part of your brain.
 The electrodes are connected to a generator implanted in your chest near your collarbone that sends electrical pulses to your brain and may reduce your Parkinson's disease or tremor symptoms.
 At UofL Physicians – Parkinson’s Disease and Movement Disorders our neurosurgeons will determine when and if this surgery is an appropriate option.
+Learn more about deep brain stimulation.

 Research and Clinical Trials